Autism Spectrum Disorder, Pediatric

 How is this treated?

-There is no cure for this condition, but treatment may make symptoms less severe.
-It is best to start treatment before age 3.
-A team of health care providers will design a treatment program to meet your child's needs.
-Treatment usually involves a combination of therapies that address:
+There is no cure for this condition.
+Treatment may make symptoms less severe.
+Your child's health care team will design a program to meet your child's needs.
+Treatment usually involves therapies that address:

-Sometimes, medicines are prescribed to treat depression, anxiety, seizures, or certain behavioral problems.
-Training and support for you and other family members may also be a part of your child's treatment program.
-You and your child may benefit from cognitive behavioral therapy to help deal with anxiety or depression.
+Medicines may be prescribed to treat depression, anxiety, seizures, or behavior problems.
+You may receive training and support as part of your child's treatment program.
+You and your child may benefit from cognitive behavioral therapy to help with anxiety or depression.

-In the U.S., the Individuals with Disabilities Education Act (IDEA) guarantees your child support at school.
-A teacher who specializes in working with students who have ASD will develop an Individualized Education Program (IEP) with you for your child.
+The Individuals with Disabilities Education Act (IDEA) guarantees your child support at school.
+This includes an Individualized Education Plan (IEP) made by teachers who specialize in working with students who have ASD.

 Follow these instructions at home: